"Bricolage" (Handiwork): Something that one has made or done

 with these two, the flesh is finally, simply, a delight!

-Coproduction Cirque-Théâtre d'Elbeuf (Centre des Arts du Cirque de Haute-Normandie), Centre Culturel de L'Agora de Boulazac, With the support of Théâtre Vidy-Lausanne, du Théâtre d'Auxerre et du CCPO d'Oloron-Sainte-Marie, With the support of Ministère de la Culture and DRAC Bourgogne
+Coproduction Cirque-Théâtre d'Elbeuf (Centre des Arts du Cirque de Haute-Normandie), Centre Culturel de L'Agora de Boulazac.
+WIth the support of Théâtre Vidy-Lausanne, Théâtre d'Auxerre and CCPO d'Oloron-Sainte-Marie.
+With the support of Ministère de la Culture and DRAC Bourgogne

 This show is no more available on tour